akka/akka/akka-docs/src/main/paradox/typed-actors.md

 : @@snip [TypedActorDocTest.java]($code$/java/jdocs/actor/TypedActorDocTest.java) { #typed-router-types }

 In order to round robin among a few instances of such actors, you can create a plain untyped router, and then facade it with a `TypedActor` like shown in the example below.
-This works because typed actors of course communicate using the same mechanisms as normal actors, and methods calls on them get transformed into message sends of `MethodCall` messages.
+This works because typed actors communicate using the same mechanisms as normal actors, and methods calls on them get transformed into message sends of `MethodCall` messages.

 Scala